lucioleKi/FogOfLoveQt1/README.md

 Completed: Character creation and synopsis page.
 I've realized that my talent in UI design is totally non-existent LOL.

 Next step: Chapter and choose scene.

+8/21/2022

+Completed: Chapter page, Board page (where one can see player status and personality tokens).
+Improved the overall structure of various objects.

+Next step: Main game loop for regular scenes first.
+The plan is to make a 3-page-UI for choosing a scene->display the scene->resolve the scene.